-Placida and Cape Haze - what a Lifestyle
+Placida and Cape Haze - a Tropical Waterfront Lifestyle

 In the beginning, Placida started as a fishing village.
 The location was perfect because fish were abundant that they jumped into the boat.
 The fish don't do that anymore, but there are still many of them in the water.
 However, the fish packing factory is long gone, only the shell of the building is still there.
 Commercial fishing is also no important factor anymore since the government put a ban on net fishing.